Ble Mae Fy Nghartref

 These two incidents form the seed of this new collaboration between Eric and Volcano Theatre.

-It begins with a conversation – where is my home?
+Where is my home?
 Who owns the narrative in travel writing?
 What does Britishness mean?
 Through stories, memories, and memory triggers,we will explore these questions, encourage discussions on racial integration and diversity, and pour waters on the flames and bile of hatred that seems to be possessing our cities and streets.
 “When two elephants fight, it is genuinely the grass that suffers.’’
 Politicians are stoking these flames of hatred.
 We must meet their vitriol head-on.

 Scroll to Top